flyinggrizzly/mobile-suits-in-the-black/content/characters/heritage.md

 }

-Heritage is mechanically unchanged from _Scum and Villainy_, but the options are different. to match the early UC period.
+Heritage is mechanically unchanged from _Scum and Villainy_, but the options are changed to match the early UC period.

 Heritages are: